-The Chemical Sector-Specific Agency (SSA) continues to collaborate with government and sector partners to identify and develop free or low-cost security awareness training and resources that meet the needs of the Chemical Sector.
+The Chemical Sector Risk Management Agency (SRMA) continues to collaborate with government and sector partners to identify and develop free or low-cost security awareness training and resources that meet the needs of the Chemical Sector.
 Visit the Chemical Sector Resources webpage for a list of additional documents and resources.

 Web-Based Security Awareness Training

 The Chemical Sector Risk Management Agency (SRMA) of CISA is pleased to announce the successful launch of the Chemical Sector Security Awareness Training as a foundational voluntary training course that provides an overview of security awareness at chemical facilities for private sector stakeholders.

 Participants will be able to identify their security roles and responsibilities and determine activities and behaviors that could pose a potential security threat to them and their facility.
 This training will allow participants to review and identify tools to assist in implementing behaviors and actions to help enhance the security posture of their facility.
 The target audiences are Chemical Sector Coordination Council (SCC) members, chemical sector facility owners and operators, as well as their employees.